 Vital connections are key to success.
-One of the novel collaborations Green talked about is the college’s partnership with West Texas A&M University (WTAMU).
+One of the novel collaborations Green talked about during college hour is the CVM’s partnership with West Texas A&M University (WTAMU).
 Both CVM and WTAMU share residence in the state, ranked No. 1 in most livestock entities, including cattle, horses, sheep, and goats, yet WTAMU is located in the Texas Panhandle within the livestock/feedlot industry epicenter of Texas and the nation.

 The WTAMU-CVM partnership is a natural alliance that joins forces to serve the veterinary profession, pre-veterinary, veterinary, and graduate students, and the livestock industries, she said.

 Dr. Dee Griffin and Dr. Dan Posey, director of the program and academic director, respectively, have successfully launched the effort with WTAMU and TAMU faculty.
 The long-planned summer internship program has been implemented to complement the CVM curriculum food animal track, the Food Animal Production Tour, and the externship program for veterinary students.

 Griffin’s outreach efforts have been noteworthy, partially evidenced by his being honored with the Cattle Feeders Hall of Fame’s Leadership Award, and Posey’s recruitment and mentorship efforts contributed to the largest cohort to date of WTAMU students being admitted to the CVM.
 Additionally, the number of food animal veterinarians graduating from the CVM is increasing.